The Market Line at Essex Crossing: Developers Envision the World’s Next Great Public Market

 Developers bidding on the Seward Park project in 2013 were required to build a new Essex Street Market.
 It was to be moved from the north to the south side of Delancey Street and expanded.
 The historic market would be doubled in size to 30,000 sq. ft.
 As the team started brainstorming their ultimately winning proposal, Mehra explained, they asked a question: “What if we did something bigger?”

-Fancy food halls have been all the rage in New York City of late.
+Fancy food halls are all the rage in New York City these days.
 Places like Hudson Eats in Battery Park City and Gotham West Market in Hell’s Kitchen have created lots of buzz.
 Chelsea Market becomes more popular with each passing year.
 But New York still lacks a true public market on the scale of the Reading Terminal Market in Philadelphia or Pike Place Market in Seattle.
 So the developers felt there was an opportunity “We don’t have something like the great public markets you see in Europe,” said Mehra, “a place where all New Yorkers would come to shop, an amazing environment, a destination for the community, a place where they could get everything.”

 They concluded that the Lower East Side site had some important advantages, including a central location at the vortex of the city’s hottest neighborhoods, an unrivaled history and a population that’s still one of New York’s most diverse by almost any measurement.